Mark Zuckerberg Is Trying to Transform Education. This Town Fought Back.

 Summit maintains that these early problems were simply growing pains.
 “When Summit Public Schools first piloted an entirely new way of doing things in the classroom, we were building a model of education that was new and different, not only to our teachers but also to our parents and students.
 Since those early days, the model has been refined and perfected and now, demand by teachers and families drives our growth,” a spokesperson said in a statement.
 “They report improvements in students that until now, have been largely missing in public education — skills like self-direction, strong work habits, and a joy of learning — all of which will serve to set students up for success long after they’ve left school.
 Change can be uncomfortable, but it is the only way to make important and impactful innovations.”

 Nevertheless, after that bumpy first year, the model began spreading: first to a total of 19 schools besides those in the Summit network; then to 100 more in 2016.
 Since then, responsibility for the software tool has been transferred from Facebook to the Chan Zuckerberg Initiative.
 (Summit, the charter-school group, technically still owns the software, along with the rest of the educational program, including the curricula and the teacher-training regimen.)
 The Summit model is now in more than 380 schools, reaching some 72,000 students.
-Bill Gates, Jeff Bezos, Michael Bloomberg, and other magnates have also joined the donor pool.
+Bill Gates, Michael Bloomberg, and the Bezos Family Foundation have also joined the donor pool.

 ++